 - 1 cup peanut butter can sub for another nut butter or nut free alternative

 - 1/4 cup coconut oil

-- Cinnamon (optional)
+- 1 tablespoon Cinnamon optional

 - Line a 12 count muffin tray with muffin liners and set aside.

 - In a large mixing bowl, add your mashed bananas and set aside.

 - In a microwave safe bowl or stovetop, melt your coconut oil with your nut butter.
 Pour into the mixing bowl and stir through the mashed banana until fully incorporated.